Can Too Much Sex Cause Carpal Tunnel?

 Symptoms of carpal tunnel syndrome

-symptoms.
-The symptoms occur in all of the fingers except the pinky finger.
+The symptoms of carpal tunnel occur in all of the fingers except the pinky finger.
 They also occur primarily on the palm side of the hand.
 The symptoms can vary from person to person, but generally include:

 - Pain